-In 2022, government assistances received by the Group were in the form of cash and primarily to support one of the Group's research and development programs and interest paid on loans.
-Government subsidies received were recorded as a reduction of research and development expenses and interest expenses when the related expenditures occurred.
-As of December 31, 2022, accrued liabilities and other current liabilities related to the government assistance received prior to conditions being met was RMB663 (US\$96) (2021: nil).
-For the year ended December 31, 2022, RMB2,337 (US\$339) was recorded as a reduction of research and development expenses (2021: RMB1,871, 2020: RMB1,912) and RMB149 (US\$22) was recorded as a reduction of interest expenses (2021: RMB3,000).
+Government assistances received by the Group were in the form of cash and primarily to support the Group's operating activities.
+Government subsidies received were recorded as a reduction of expenses and cost by the straight-line method.
+As of December 31, 2022 and 2023, accrued liabilities and other current liabilities related to the government assistance received prior to conditions being met was RMB663 and RMB1,090 (US\$154), respectively.
+For the years ended December 31, 2021, 2022 and 2023, RMB1,871, RMB2,337 and RMB663 (US\$93) was recorded as a reduction of research and development expenses, respectively.